andersonmmi/Discourse-NFT-Badge-Plugin/README.md

 d/unicorn -x
 ```

-After restarting the development container, reloading the site can be extremely slow and often fails at least once.
+After restarting the development container, reloading the site in a web browser can be extremely slow and often fails at least once, requiring one or more page refreshes.

 ##  Discourse production-style server setup: